james-grant1/undergrad_MC_course/tutorials/source/tutorial3.rst

    #  move volume cubic linear 1
    start

-The lines that switch on the neighbour lists: 'nbrlist' and 'maxnonbondnbrs' have been suspended in this session.
-This is because the no benefit in maintaining the list under :math:`\mu`\VT ensembles.
-We have also suspended atom translation moves for simplicity (though there is nothing in principle wrong with allowing these types of moves), and volume moves since we work under a constant-volume ensemble.
+The lines that switch on the neighbour lists: 'nbrlist' and 'maxnonbondnbrs' have been removed in this section.
+We have also removed atom translation moves for simplicity (though there is nothing in principle wrong with allowing these types of moves).
+Volume moves are not used since we work under a constant-volume ensemble.
+In the example above these are commented by beginning the line with `#` but they are omitted in the inputs you have been given.

 There are two new lines present: the first describes the insert/delete moves for these simulations, with the first number stating how many molecules are inserted/deleted, the second being the weight of the proposed moves and the third being the minimum insertion distance from any other molecules present in the system.

 In this calculation DL_MONTE is using the activity *a* rather than the chemical potential :math:`\mu`, which are related according to: